FALCON HEIGHTS, Minn. — “Healthy State Fair fun since 2001!”

 Thousands of Minnesotans have made ‘flu shots’ one of their State Fair traditions.
 Since 2009 more than 35,100 flu shots have been given at the Fair.
 Cub Pharmacy is back this year to provide fairgoers with their annual flu vaccination.
 Stop into the Health Fair 11 building between 9:00 a.m. and 8:00 p.m. daily.

 Fair time is the perfect time to vaccinate the entire family before sending them back to school or off to college.
 If available, high dose vaccine will be offered to those over 65 years of age.
 You must be 5 years of age or older to be vaccinated at the fair.
 Be sure to bring prescription cards, medical cards, insurance cards or any other proof of insurance.

 In addition, Cub will have self-service machines available to conveniently check your blood pressure and weight/body mass index.

-Cub is an official 2022 sponsor for Health Fair 11 at the Fair.
-Thank you, Cub!
+Thank you, Cub, for being an official 2023 sponsor for Health Fair 11 at the Fair.

 Blood Typing – Memorial Blood Centers

 Memorial Blood Centers has been serving communities in Minnesota by providing blood products and biomedical services since 1948.
 For more than two decades, MBC has partnering with Health Fair 11 by testing and determining the blood type of fairgoers 16 years of age or older.
 Through this quick and accurate test, individuals will learn something unique about themselves and gain a better understanding of the need for blood in our communities.
 Friendly MBC staff will explain how fairgoers can contribute to meeting that blood supply need.

 HealthPartners is promoting its DNA health testing program, myGenetics, which is open to all patients 18 years and older.
 DNA makes you you, and it may hold the key to understanding certain health risk factors.
 That’s why HealthPartners created myGenetics, a community health research program.